“Really… a B2B (business-to-business) Facebook marketing strategy? Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 But with an effective LinkedIn B2B marketing strategy, like we’re using, you can start seeing results even now.

-The 3 phases of a successful B2B facebook marketing campaign
+The 3 phases of a successful B2B internet advertising campaign (on Facebook)

 When it comes to creating a Facebook marketing plan for B2B, you can’t just take a “wham, bam, thank you ma’am” approach with your prospects.
 You’ve got to wine and dine ‘em, show ‘em how much you care… and (most importantly) why you’re the only one for them.